 It is owner company, and provides adapters to connect different sytems like IBM and SAP and integration solution to administrate the adapters.
 It was already mid-size company with office in the center of Manhattan and 700 employees.
-Hitachi and NEC have been distributors in Japan.
+K.K.Ashisuto was a sole agent and our company was a sales agent in Japan.
+And, Hitachi and NEC were customers.
 It is still doing steady business at the present time.

 (3) CAMINUS Corporation (New York)

 It is a total solution vender related to energy.
 As electricity has been deregulated in US and UK, power generation, transmission and sales are managed separately.
 And, power is dealt in the market between power generations and sales or sold directly to big customers, then transmitted through power cable to sales companies or customers in such a manner as destination control by minutes (pipeline).
 CAMINUS developed the design of UK market system and provides total solution.
 We had been working for the business development in Japan by utilizing connection to the president who had been EVP of the counter partner company when NEC set up Joint ventures.
 At that time, the expectation for power deregulation was rising in Japan.
 Mitsubishi trading company which had subsidiary power generation company was interested in the company and joint working with us.
 However, since full deregulation was not achieved at that time, we failed in introduciton of the solutions to Japan.
 It is listed in NASDAQ.